collindching/collinching.github.io/_posts/2020-10-13-career-priorities.md

 As a more concrete goal, I'd like to accumulate a collection of mental models that I can refer to about how and why things happen, and tie these back into my life in some way.
 Maybe some of these can be a basis for a future project or career move in data science, and help me improve either my life or someone else's life.

-As a habit, I'll aim to read a diverse range of non-fiction subjects -- economics, psychology, biographies, history, science -- and amass a centralized collection of written notes.
-This will be the foundation for connecting ideas between disciplines and brainstorming new ideas.
+As a habit, I'll aim to read a diverse range of non-fiction subjects -- economics, psychology, philosophy, history, biographies/memoirs, science -- and amass a centralized collection of written notes.
+This will be the foundation for connecting ideas between disciplines and developing new mental models.